 - We must find a way to invoice and receive payments from other places and currencies.
-If I am working with someone in Canada, we can choose to e-transfer funds though our banks.
+If I am working with someone in Canada, we can choose to e-transfer funds through our banks.
 My on-line Quick Books sends an invoice by e-mail and client pays the invoice using e-transfer through her on-line banking system.
-If the person is outside Canada, I invoice within PayPal; client receives and pays invoice from PayPal.
-In this case quoting US Dollars is likely to work best.
+If the person is outside Canada, I invoice within PayPal; the client receives and pays the invoice from PayPal.
+In this case, quoting US Dollars is likely to work best.
 Some experimentation may be necessary due to changing currency values.

 - We need to do research on handling taxation rules for working with clients outside our province or country.

 - We must have a written agreement that spells out expectations explicitly.
 Good to seek legal advice on the wording of agreements and contracts